scala-infer/scala-infer.github.io/examples/mixture.md

 ---
-title: Mixture
+title: Two component Mixture
 parent: Examples
 nav_order: 3
 ---
-## Example: Two component Mixture
+# Two component Mixture
 So far, we've seen examples of global variables being fit to a variational posterior.
 However, it's also possible to fit local variables.
 Focussing on the model definition part: